iainctduncan/papers/source/background.rst

 algorithms.
 However, it is also important to me that a performer be able to interact with the algorithms.
-That, to quote Miller Puckette on his original design goals for Max, basic musical material should be "controllable physcially, sequentially, or algorithmically;
+That, to quote Miller Puckette on his original design goals for Max, basic musical material should be "controllable physically, sequentially, or algorithmically;
 if they are to be controlled algorithmically, the inputs to the algorithm should themselves be controllable in any way" (CTN: Puckette 1991, 68).